 Ruby A. Neeson Diabetes Awareness Foundation, Inc.

-Celebrating Five Years of Community Outreach and Advocacy
+Celebrating Six Years of Community Outreach and Advocacy

 Do you know the risk of Smoking and Diabetes?
 Are you aware that secondhand smoke has been linked to Type 2 diabetes and obesity?